 Brisket doesn’t have to be expensive, but it can be a very satisfying meal worthy of Sunday dinner or a series of great meals.
 I don’t consider these bonus meals to be ‘leftover management’ as much as component cooking—I always count on future hash for instance, when considering cooking corned beef or other brisket.

-There is something wonderful about about a simple recipe that allows the beef to be the shining star of the meal.
+There is something wonderful about a simple recipe that allows the beef to be the shining star of the meal.
 This is such a recipe.
 Basic ingredients, time and you have an epic brisket worthy of the finest tables.

 Preparing the meat is simply pat dry, season, and brown.
 I was using a cast-iron Dutch oven so I removed the meat to a plate while I cooked the onions.
 The onions took 10 minutes to brown.
-Then it’s a matter of putting everything back into the dutch oven and slow roasting for 2 1/2 hours.
-I must say after about an hour the aromas in the kitchen were mouth watering.
+Then it’s a matter of putting everything back into the Dutch oven and slow roasting for 2 1/2 hours.
+I must say, after about an hour, the aromas in the kitchen were mouth-watering.

-While the roast was resting, I defatted the pan juices, discarded the bay and allspice berries and removed the onions.
-I know the recipe says to discard the onions but I have to wonder why.
-They were nicely browned and caramelly and delicious.
+While the roast was resting, I defatted the pan juices, discarded the bay and allspice berries, and removed the onions.
+I know the recipe says to discard the onions, but I have to wonder why.
+They were nicely browned and caramel-ly and delicious.
 I broke the rules and set them to the side to serve with the brisket for those who wanted some.
-After checking the juices for seasoning we served the sliced brisket.
+After checking the juices for seasoning, we served the sliced brisket.

 About David Leite

 I count myself lucky to have received three James Beard Awards for my writing as well as for Leite’s Culinaria.
-My work has also appeared in The New York Times, Martha Stewart Living, Saveur, Bon Appétit, Gourmet, Food & Wine, Yankee, Los Angeles Times, Chicago Tribune, The Washington Post, and more.
+My work has also appeared in The New York Times, Martha Stewart Living, Saveur, Bon Appรฉtit, Gourmet, Food & Wine, Yankee, Los Angeles Times, Chicago Tribune, The Washington Post, and more.

 Hungry For More?